South Melbourne: Television industry

 South Melbourne features television production studios owned by the Seven Network and Global Television in the south of the suburb.
 This was formerly the Melbourne studios of the Seven Network prior to them moving to the Melbourne Docklands's Digital Broadcast Centre.
-Several Seven Network shows like Deal or No Deal, Dancing with the Stars It Takes Two were filmed at the South Melbourne location whilst Seven News is filmed at Docklands.
+Several Seven Network shows like Deal or No Deal, Dancing with the Stars, and It Takes Two were filmed at the South Melbourne location whilst Seven News is filmed at Docklands.

 Sport

 South Melbourne FC is regarded as one of Australia's most successful soccer clubs, with four national titles to their name.
 They currently play in the Victorian Premier League at Lakeside Stadium, a rectangular stadium built on Lake Oval, the former home ground of the South Melbourne Swans.
 Historically, they have been known as South Melbourne Hellas, a tribute to the migrant Greek founders of the club and traditionally played at Middle Park.

 It was once home to the South Melbourne Swans, which played in the Victorian Football League (VFL), which played out of the Lake Oval (now Lakeside Stadium) in nearby Albert Park, before relocating to Sydney in 1982 in a radical move, which eventually spawned the national Australian Football League.

-More recently a new athletics track and field facility replaced the earlier updated soccer ground however soccer is still present in the centre of the track.
+A new athletics track and field facility replaced the earlier updated soccer ground, but soccer is still present in the centre of the track.